-The following analysis is based on my work for Antiquity, and their recent single The Far Side Of The Sun.
-They are based in New York.
-At the time of the collaboration I had been living in the UK.
+The following analysis was written in June 2020, based on my work for Antiquity and their single The Far Side Of The Sun.
+They are based in New York, while I had been living in the UK at the time.

 Stage 1: Assessment